erik-larsen/dagcmp/README.md

-Fast, open-source directory tree compare & sync — in the spirit of [TreeComp](https://lploeger.home.xs4all.nl/TreeComp.htm), at the speed of [WizTree](https://diskanalyzer.com/).
+Fast, open-source directory tree compare & sync — in the spirit of [TreeComp](https://lploeger.home.xs4all.nl/TreeComp.htm), with the speed of [WizTree](https://diskanalyzer.com/).
 On local NTFS volumes it reads the volume's Master File Table directly (user-mode, no kernel driver) instead of traversing directories, and falls back to a standard walk on network shares,